StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 pip install -r requirements.txt
 ```
 ### Running the server
+NOTE: All shell commands from now on assume you are at the root of the project

 Now you can start up the backend locally
 ```bash
 python app.py